github/codeql/docs/language/ql-training-rst/cpp/global-data-flow-cpp.rst

 Path queries
 ============

-Provide information about the identified paths from sources to sinks; can be examined in Path Explorer view.
+Path queries provide information about the identified paths from sources to sinks.
+Paths can be examined in Path Explorer view.

 Use this template:

 .. code-block:: ql